Geeumbi: History

 The land passed through several hands until Dr Price purchased a sub-division of the original farm in 1912 on which the old timber farmhouse and several out-buildings were situated.
 Before and during the construction of their new home, the Price family lived in the original farmhouse just a short distance away from the building site.
 Evidence of this first house can be found in the concrete pathway leading from an opening in the hedge on the South Street frontage and in a low wall, once a portion of the foundations.
 This wall has been incorporated in the garden terracing to the southwest of the front entrance of Geeumbi.

 At the beginning of the twentieth century many of the houses built on the escarpment of the Range in Toowoomba were substantial and affluent places intended as summer residences, e.g. Harlaxton House and Rodway.
 A trend had developed by the end of the 19th century for wealthy squatters and prominent Brisbane businessmen and politicians to take advantage of the natural views and environment of the Toowoomba Range as well as the "invigorating" climate.
-The construction of Geeumbi from 1914-1918 followed this pattern of affluent settlement in the area which established the Range as a prime residential precinct in Toowoomba.
+The construction of Geeumbi from 1914 to 1918 followed this pattern of affluent settlement in the area which established the Range as a prime residential precinct in Toowoomba.

 Construction of the house was commenced in 1914.
 The foundations and walls of the new house were constructed by pouring concrete into box framing made from timber and flattened tin, an innovative approach for the time.
 Dr Price was a keen astronomer and the tower end of the building was designed for viewing the night skies from a clear vantage point above the tree line.
 The house was positioned to take advantage of the distinct view of Table Top Mountain and the night skies as opposed to the immediate views.
 The unusual appearance and construction of Geeumbi was clearly a result of the creativity of Dr Price, who designed the house with his particular needs and desires in mind, making the building a departure from the standard residential development occurring at the time.
 Minor alterations have been carried out on the most noticeable of these being the enclosure of the southern verandah for protection against the wind.